-It is possible to deactivate triggers points by various methods such as acupressure, dry needling, muscle stretching, trigger point massage devices or injecting them with a large number of varying substances, including saline (saltwater) placebo.
+It is possible to deactivate triggers points by various methods such as acupressure, dry needling, muscle stretching, trigger point massage devices or injecting them with many varying substances, including saline (saltwater) placebo.

-Trigger Point Therapy is a form of Remedial Massage Therapy in which direct pressure is applied to specified points on tender muscle tissue to bring about a reduction in muscle tension and pain relief.
+Trigger Point Therapy is a form of Remedial Massage Therapy.
+Direct pressure is applied to specified points on tender muscle tissue to reduce muscle tension and pain relief.

 Trigger point therapy is for almost everyone.
 Muscles with active trigger points are always weaker than healthy muscles and unable to move through their full range of motion.
-Often because they are unable to perform their normal function, you recruit alternative muscles to perform the activity of the compromised muscle.
-These secondary muscles can go on to develop trigger points themselves if you don’t treat the original hypertonic muscle.
+Often because they are unable to perform their normal function, you recruit alternative muscles to perform the compromised muscle activity.
+These secondary muscles can develop trigger points themselves if you don’t treat the original hypertonic muscle.

-Dry needling may assist with decreasing local muscular pain and improving function through the restoration of your muscle’s ability to elongate and shorten.
-When your therapist inserts a fine filament needle into the centre of a myofascial trigger point, blood pools around the needle triggering the contracted muscle fibres to relax by providing those fibres with fresh oxygen and nutrients, as well as by flushing away any additional acidic chemicals.
+Dry needling may help decrease local muscular pain and improve function by restoring your muscle’s ability to elongate and shorten.
+When your therapist inserts a fine filament needle into the centre of a myofascial trigger point, blood pools around the needle triggering the contracted muscle fibres to relax by providing those fibres with fresh oxygen and nutrients as by flushing away any additional acidic chemicals.
 This reaction leads to the decompression of the local blood and nerve supply.